eramons/techblog/content/post/vintage_radio.md

  * _No GenAI was used for writing or editing this blog, since the author firmly believes in the beauty of human writing, with all its perfect imperfections._

- * _This project took many, many hours, but I didn't have to do all alone: the assembling, wiring and outside restoration of the radio was a team effort._
+ * _This project took many, many hours, but I didn't have to do everything alone: the assembling, wiring and outside restoration of the radio was a team-of-two effort._